afarhan/bitx40/README.md

 Revision record

+v1.05
+- in setup(): increase the VFO drive level to 4mA to kill the birdie at 7199 kHz (Allard, PE1NWL) (4mA seems the optimum value in most cases, but you may try different drive strengths for best results - accepted values are 2,4,6,8 mA)

 v1.04
 - Sketch now allows the (optional) use of a 10-turn potentiometer for complete band coverage (Allard, PE1NWL)
 - Standard settings are still for a 1-turn pot.